TaBayram/vscode-miisync/README.md

 * `remotePath`: Starting remote path.
 Adds itself at the front of context. (remotePath + context) **Example**: Local folder path is "E:\2023\Projects\ProjectName\Screen" and context is "ProjectName", then remotePath should be "".
 But lets say local folder path was  "E:\2023\Projects\A_ProjectName\Screen" and context was "Screen" then remotePath should be "ProjectName".
+* `system`: Array of systems to connect to.
+    * `name`: Name of the system.
+Your choice
+    * `isMain`: Only one of the system must be true.
+Connects to this system.
     * `host`: Address of the target system. google or 11.22.33
     * `port`: Port of the target system.
 100, 50000.
     * `username`: Your username in the mii system to authenticate.
     * `password`: Your pasword in the mii system to authenticate.
 If not provided in the file extension will ask the password during.
 * `uploadOnSave`: Uploads the current file when saved.
 * `downloadOnOpen`: Downloads the current file when opened.
-* `ignore`: Files specified in this doesn't get uploaded.
+* `ignore`: Wildcards specified in this doesn't get uploaded/downloaded.
+Look at [micromatch](https://github.com/micromatch/micromatch)
 * `useRootConfig`: Enables usage of another miisync.json outside of the workspace.
 * `rootConfig`: Path of another miisync.json file to be used.